vonsbuffet/vousbuffet/README.md

 These 4 functions emerged from Von's Buffet's special equation.

-The equation helped us do more than create this (which is essentially an operating system framework).
+The equation helped us do more than create this.

-We have studied the equation excessively.
-And built systems using this code as a starting point.
+We have studied the equation excessively, and this code is indeed sufficient to do more with the equation.

 If you need help unlocking it, please contact us through your spirits.